 - Tipping.
 It’s customary to leave a 10% tip in Turkey.
 Places that usually require tipping is restaurants and cafes, and sometimes hotel chambermaids.
 You don’t have to tip your taxi driver, but they usually appreciate you rounding up the fare.

 - Resort tax.
-Some five-star hotels and resorts will charge an extra 6-18 Turkish Lira in tax per night.
-This is about $0.43-$1.
+Some five-star hotels and resorts will charge an extra 1% of the total stay price as tax per night.
 This isn’t a huge amount but it can add up.

 - Visa.
 Some countries require a visa for Turkey.
-Americans can no longer get a Visa on arrival and must pay $56.50 for the Visa plus an additional $40.00 service fee.
+Americans can no longer get a Visa on arrival and must pay $85.00 for the Visa plus there may also be a service fee.

 - SIM card.
 You’re going to want a SIM card so you’re always connected to the internet, right?
 The cost of a SIM card can vary depending on the data plan you go for.
 Here’s a comprehensive guide to sim cards in Turkey to help you decide.